gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     Central velocity of the first channel map [km/s].

 *vchf* (float)
    Central velocity of the last channel map [km/s].
-Set to None if chanwidth is used.
+If a float is provided, chanwidth input parameter should be None, since chanwidth would be computed internally.
+If vchf is None, you should provide instead the channel width using chanwidth parameter.

 *chanwidth* (float)
-    Width of the velocity channel [km/s].
-If chanwidth>0, then vch0<vchf, if chanwidth<0, then vch0>vchf.
-Set to None if vchf is used.
+    Channel width of the spectral cube [km/s].
+If a float is provided, vchf input parameter should be None, since vchf would be computed internally.
+If chanwidth>0 then vch0<vchf, if chanwidth<0 then vch0>vchf.
+If None, you should provide instead the central velocity of the last channel map using vchf parameter.

 *nxs* (int)
     Number of pixels in the right ascension axis.